ApryseSDK/pdftron-winui-samples/PdfViewer_WinUI3_WinAppSDK/README.md

 ## Running the Sample

+Ensure to have all components below installed

+- Visual Studio 2022
+- Windows App SDK for C# Templates (under .NET desktop development workload)
+- .NET 5 +

-To run the sample, open the solution in Visual Studio 2022 and restore all the Nuget packages .NET 5 +
+To run the sample:

+1. open the solution in Visual Studio
+2. restore all the Nuget packages
+3. Select the `Packaged` version of the project
+4. Run Debug or Release mode

 ## License